 Information and Data to be Collected

-All national observer programmes or service providers accredited under the SPRFMO observer programme should, through the relevant Member or CNCP, provide the information in Annex 7 (Parts A to O) collected by their observers when deployed at sea in the Convention Area.
+All national observer programmes or service providers accredited under the SPRFMO observer programme should, as well as those alternative programme approved by virtue of CMM 16-2022 paragraph 4, through the relevant Member or CNCP, provide the information in Annex 7 (Parts A to O) collected by their observers when deployed at sea in the Convention Area.
 Observer information from such programmes on SPRFMO-managed species collected from landings, or from vessels while they are in port, may be collected and provided on a voluntary basis, by referring to Part P of Annex 7.

 Data Provision